-This post was originally published on Bankless.
+This post was originally published on Bankless in May 2020.

 Even though Satoshi built Bitcoin, he might appreciate the world that Ethereum’s Decentralized Finance (DeFi) created.

 Like Bitcoin, which built off anger around the 2007 financial crisis to create a new payments system, DeFi throws today’s traditional banking paradigm on its head.
 It’s permission-less, programmable, and powerful, working through open code, open access, and decentralization.